Bidur4525/Bidur4525.github.io/_pages/Professional Development.md

 Dristi 2.0 , National level technical fest, Kathmandu, Nepal (Jul.
 2019)
 * Organizer and participant in Dristi 2.0 organized by Kathmandu Engineering College

-College Representative}, Field visit of micro-hydro plant, Taplejung, Nepal (Dec.
+College Representative, Field visit of micro-hydro plant, Taplejung, Nepal (Dec.
 2018)
 * Collaborate with Aspin Kemp and Associates (AKA, Canada), University of Prince Edward Island (UPEI, Canada), Alternative Energy Promotion Centre (AEPC, Nepal), and Kathmandu Engineering College (KEC, Nepal) to investigate the feasibility of micro-hydro plants for construction of micro-grid in Himalayas region of Nepal.